-The Advising and Transfer Services Offices have current information on further education and vocation choices.
-On the third floor of the College Center tower, you will find literature, audio-visual programs, career counseling, and testing services available.
-If you are interested in transfer programs, call the Counseling Office, 610-861-5355, for detailed information.
+The Career Services/Transfer Advising offices have current information on further education and vocation choices.
+If you are interested in transfer programs, call the office, 610-861-5346, for detailed information.
 See the NCC Student Handbook for more details.
 Program Faculty are also a good resource for career advice.